Record-breaking campaign cash in Santa Rosa rent control fight

 Real estate interests upped the ante in their already high-stakes fight against Santa Rosa’s rent control law, pumping another $334,000 last week into the record-breaking campaign against Measure C.

 Opponents of the city’s rent control law ordinance, which is suspended until voters weigh in during the June 6 referendum, have now blown away all political fundraising records for a city race, raising $815,791 to date.

-“This is the largest spending campaign in the history Santa Rosa by far,” said Terry Price, chairman of the Yes on C campaign and a veteran political consultant.
+“This is the largest spending campaign in the history of Santa Rosa by far,” said Terry Price, chairman of the Yes on C campaign and a veteran political consultant.
 “There is nothing that even comes close to this type of massive amounts of spending.”

 Supporters of rent control, by comparison, have raised just $123,460, giving the No campaign a nearly 7-to-1 fundraising advantage to date and a huge war chest heading into the final three weeks of the campaign.

-The total of the two campaigns combined is now exceeds $939,000, though definitive campaign finance filings aren’t due until May 25.
+The total of the two campaigns combined now exceeds $939,000, though definitive campaign finance filings aren’t due until May 25.

 The latest blast of cash came primarily from a $300,000 donation from the Chicago-based National Association of Realtors.

 The two campaigns immediately sparred over whether that donation could be characterized as out-of-area money or not.